Woking: Venues

 Until the early 1970s, Christ Church Hall was the only performing arts venue in Woking.
 It was demolished and replaced with the first purpose-built theatre, the Rhoda McGaw Theatre, which opened in 1975.
-It too was demolished and replaced by the Ambassadors Theatre Complex, which opened in 1992.
-The complex houses two theatres, the 1,300-seat New Victoria Theatre and a 230-seat studio theatre, also named the Rhoda McGaw Theatre.
+It, too, was demolished and replaced by the Ambassadors Theatre Complex, which opened in 1992.
+The complex houses three theatres, the 1,300-seat New Victoria Theatre, a 230-seat studio theatre, also named the Rhoda McGaw Theatre and the 84 seat Buzz theatre.

 The Ambassadors' Cinema, also accessed via the top floor of The Peacocks, opened with three screens in April 1993 and a further three were added in February 1997.
 It closed for refurbishment in 2019 and re-opened as Nova Cinema in May 2021.
 The new venue has seven screens, including a luxury screen.

 The Lightbox, adjacent to the Basingstoke Canal in the centre of Woking, was opened to the public in 2007.
 The arts and heritage centre was designed by the architects' firm, Marks Barfield, and includes a permanent museum of local history.
 It hosts temporary exhibitions of works by local and international artists and the first Woking Literary Festival took place at the venue in 2017.

 Sport

 Leisure centres and swimming pools

 Woking Leisure Centre opened on Kingfield Way in 1976 and offers a gym and facilities for badminton, basketball and five-a-side football.
 The centre underwent a £2M refurbishment, which was completed in June 2013.
-Elsewhere in the borough, the Woking Sportsbox, adjacent to Hoe Bridge School, opened in July 2018 and the Eastwood Leisure Centre, in Sheerwater, opened in October 2021.
+Elsewhere in the borough, the Woking Sportsbox, adjacent to Hoe Valley School, opened in July 2018 and the Eastwood Leisure Centre, in Sheerwater, opened in October 2021.

-Before the first open air pool was opened in Woking Park in 1910, local people swam in the canal and the River Wey.
+Before the first open-air pool was opened in Woking Park in 1910, local people swam in the canal and the River Wey.
 The first pool was replaced in 1935 by the Woking Lido, which was in turn replaced by Pool in the Park in 1989.
 The first water slides were opened at Pool in the Park in 1992 and were replaced by new flumes, named "The Martian" and "The Time Traveller" in July 2019.
 The Eastwood Leisure Centre offers a 25 m, 6-lane main pool and a teaching pool for children.